daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

       block content
 ```

-Try visiting `/login` page and it should look much better now.
+Try visiting the `/login` route.
 If you are not
 using something like [nodemon](https://github.com/remy/nodemon), you will need
 to manually restart the node.js server before you see new changes.
+Looks
+better now, doesn't it?

 <img src="/images/blog/password-reset-2.png">

-If we try to submit a form right now, we will get an error because we haven't
+If we try to submit a form right now, we will get an error, because we haven't
 created `POST /login` route yet.
 Let's do that next.

 Back in `app.js` add the following route: